Climbing Snowdon with Kids….

 • Resealable bags: I always recommend food bags.
 They are an easy way to store perishable food and handy for keeping the all-important tea bags dry!

-• Anti-bac hand gel and wipes: Handy for the current times and useful for a quick clean-up of utensils etc.
+• Anti-bac hand gel and wipes: Useful for a quick clean-up of utensils etc.

 • A foldable washing up bowl: Important for washing up and a folding one is handy to save on space.